NBISweden/AGAT/docs/tools/agat_convert_embl2gff.md

     Bolean - Means that only primary tags provided by the option "primary_tag" will be kept.

+- **--throw_fasta**

+    Bolean - Means that you do not want to keep the fasta sequence at the end of the gff output.

 - **-o**, **--output**, **--out**, **--outfile** or **--gff**

     Output GFF file.
 If no output file is specified, the output will be